CodeScop/Oge-Mai-Field-Guide/pride2020.md

-LAST UPDATED 30 MAY 2020
+LAST UPDATED 5 JUN 2020

 Welcome to Pride!
 This year's is all out, and I'm happy to see certain wardrobe items returning (some of which I'd somehow missed previously, this is as good as the Shrine dumping all previous Prides and then adding some).
-Do NOT miss the news event! https://4thewords.com/forum/details-263 I'm interested in the Pride parade.
+Do NOT miss the news event! https://4thewords.com/forum/details-263

+I particularly love the Pride Parade this event: https://4thewords.com/community/parade We get to send our avatars on a Pride parade to make up for COVID-19 cancelling most in-person events.

 The event started on 29 May 2020 at 10 AM Costa Rica Time, for future reference.
 Updated 30 May when Steel the Rainbow got added.

-I particularly love the Pride Parade this event: https://4thewords.com/community/parade We get to send our avatars on a Pride parade to make up for COVID-19 cancelling most in-person events.
+## Global Community Challenge

+- Wednesday 3 Jun, evening Costa Rica time, we got introduced to the Paint the Rainbow Community Challenge, where the community had the following linked challenges:

+  - Defeat 100 Puna to unlock the Got Your Back Reaction
+  - Defeat 500 Reenu to unlock the Family Reaction
+  - Defeat 250 Sacer to unlock the Community Pride Reaction
+  - Defeat 500 Aracni to unlock the Celebrate Reaction
+  - Defeat 250 Lorsa to unlock the Here For You Reaction
+  - Defeat 750 Ardis to unlock the EVERYTHING Reaction
+  - Complete all of the above, and unlock a mystery monster

+  We unlocked Puna within 24 hours.
+We managed all of it within 48 hours, unlocking the Pride Unicorn and the Unicorn Magic & Friendship! quest.

 Happy Pride, everyone!

 ## Quests

+### Unicorn Magic & Friendship!

+- **Unlocked by:** Paint the Rainbow Community Challenge
+- **Type:** Battle
+- **Requirements:** Defeat 1 Pride Unicorn
+- **Rewards:** Wardrobe: Rainbow Lips https://4thewords.com/media/wardrobe/featured/male/wm&#95;751-rainbow-lips-4980-70022.png (six variants in pink and rainbow hues; see Wardrobe for details)
+- **Recommendations:** It's a UNICORN!
+It's SHINY! ... but if that's not enough, it's an easier way to get the same reward as Seriously Proud Assistants.

 ### Take Five, Nitana